 An updated Report is prepared each year to reflect the annual costs, substantial changes in the improvements, changes in parcels and developments within the District and to establish the assessment rate to be levied on parcels within the District.
 At a noticed annual Public Hearing, the Board of Directors shall consider all public comments and written protests regarding the District.
 The Board of Directors shall review the Engineer's Report and may order amendments to the Report or confirm the Report as submitted.
-Following final approval of the Report and confirmation of the assessments, the Board may order the levy and collection of assessments for fiscal year 2017/2018 pursuant to the 1972 Act.
-In such case, the assessment information will be submitted to the County Auditor/Controller for inclusion on the property tax roll.
-If any parcel submitted for collection is identified by the County Auditor/Controller to be an invalid parcel number for the current fiscal year, a corrected parcel number and/or new parcel numbers will be identified and resubmitted to the County.
+Following final approval of the Report and confirmation of the assessments, the Board may order the levy and collection of assessments for fiscal year 2018/2019 pursuant to the 1972 Act.
+In such case, the assessment information will be submitted to the County Auditor/Controller to be an invalid parcel number for the current fiscal year, a corrected parcel number and/or new parcel numbers will be identified and resubmitted to the County.
 The assessment amount to be levied and collected for the resubmitted parcel or parcels shall be based on the method of apportionment and assessment rate approved by the Board of Directors.